giraldiego/NOIR/SETUP.md

 Check the tweaks I made in the .ini files for these mods.

 ## In-Game MCM Options

+After starting a new game, you will spawn in the LAL cell.
+You’ll find a key to the shelves on a table, with basic loadout necessities.
+Wait until the text in the top left is finished loading all of your mods, then press Esc and go to your MCM settings.

 Notes indicate settings to change, if not specified leave as default, also be aware these are my personal settings, I have copied them from Lexy’s, TSO, NOISE, Lotus and STEP guides.
 So you can choose your owns.